ShalomIwedi/Portfolio/Project 1 README.md

 [Provide a brief overview of the project, including its purpose and scope.]

 ## 3D View Link
-For access to the project, follow the link below:
+For access to the 3D model, follow the link: https://autode.sk/4bEmjEW

 ## Contents: